FormidableLabs/full-stack-testing/README.md

 $ node server\index.js
 ```

-To run the dev. server with a live watch on frontend JS (e.g., for working
+**Note**: This does not run the source maps server nor does it rebuild / restart
-on frontend tests):
+servers on frontend / backend code changes.

+### Single Build + Dev/Sources Servers

+To do a single build and run the dev/sources servers, do:

 ```sh
 $ npm start
 ```

+**Note**: You will have to restart the server on backend code changes manually
+and rebuild your frontend JS on changes.

+### Watched Rebuilds + Dev/Sources Servers

 To watch _both_ frontend and backend files for changes and rebuild / restart
 via nodemon use: